• Resources

 Global Expansion

 UPI’s growth isn’t confined to India.
 The collaboration between UPI and Singapore’s PayNow demonstrates existing cross-border connections for efficient money transfers.
-The upcoming pilot projects will enable UPI payment systems to function in nations such as Nepal, UAE, and Bhutan.
+The upcoming pilot projects will enable UPI payment systems to function in nations such as Nepal, the UAE, and Bhutan.
 Travelers can avoid currency management issues by scanning a QR code to make payments in local stores through their UPI ID with automatic currency conversion.

 Credit on UPI